Diamondbacks vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Alec Bohm has eight doubles, five home runs, 14 walks and 32 RBI (45 total hits).
-He's also stolen two bases.
+- Alec Bohm has 46 hits with eight doubles, five home runs and 14 walks.
+He has driven in 33 runs with two stolen bases.

 Bohm Recent Games